-All candidates must meet health and technical standards to be admitted to, participate in, and graduate from MCOM.
-Because the DO degree signifies that the holder is a physician prepared to enter postgraduate training programs (residency programs), MCOM graduates must have the knowledge and skills required to function in a broad variety of clinical situations and must be prepared to provide a wide spectrum of patient care.
+All candidates must meet health and technical standards to be admitted to, participate in, and graduate from RVU-MCOM.
+Because the DO degree signifies that the holder is a physician prepared to enter postgraduate training programs (residency programs), RVU-MCOM graduates must have the knowledge and skills required to function in a broad variety of clinical situations and must be prepared to provide a wide spectrum of patient care.
 A candidate for the DO degree must have abilities and skills in the areas described below and meet the standards described as an obligation to patients and society.

 Reasonable accommodations will be made as required by law; however, the candidate/student must be able to meet all technical standards with or without reasonable accommodation.
-Please refer to the section called Disabilities and Academic Accommodations in the RVU Student Handbook.
+Please refer to the section on the Americans with Disabilities Act.
 The use of a trained intermediary necessarily requires that a candidate's judgment be mediated by someone else's power of selection and observation and is not a permissible accommodation.
-Enrolled students who are unable to meet these standards may be investigated by the Student Performance Committee and may be subject to dismissal.
+Enrolled students who are unable to meet these standards may be asked to appear before the Student Performance Committee and may be subject to dismissal.